Sky's Big Brother Plan to "Nudge" Viewers Towards Net Zero

 In dealing with matters of major political and industrial controversy and major matters relating to current public policy an appropriately wide range of significant views must be included and given due weight in each programme or in clearly linked and timely programmes.

 Sky’s climate advocacy has seen them claim sea levels are rising so quickly that the Queen will soon be swimming through Buckingham Palace – a claim that was patently false.
 Now they’re suggesting broadcasters should “use kids’ content” to put children off meat and dairy.
-It’s also worth bearing in mind that the Nudge Unit is partially owned and run out of the Cabinet Office, which means this report is effectively government-sanctioned propaganda to push a political agenda, something that liberal democracies usually avoid.
-A government-condoned report encouraging broadcasters to use their power to subliminally influence the population.
+It’s also worth bearing in mind that the Nudge Unit is partially owned by and run out of the Cabinet Office, which means this report is effectively government-sanctioned propaganda to push a political agenda, something that liberal democracies usually avoid.
+Governments encouraging broadcasters to use their power to subliminally influence the population is dangerous.

 *Dana Strong’s commitment to decarbonising did not prevent her commuting via private jet from America: